DISCOVER THE DELTA

 The experience of Bushman Plains is to re-visit the old ways.
 Here we become part of the environment, taking our place side by side with wildlife, as it has been done for more than 10,000 years by the Bushmen of the Okavango.
-This is where guests learn the story of us, humankind, and we revere our natural heritage.
+This is where we share the story of us, humankind.

-We are blessed with permanent water channels, allowing us year round to offer exploration of the Okavango by mokoro (dugout canoe poled by a guide like a gondola).
+MOKORO CANOE – We are blessed with permanent water channels, allowing us year-round exploration of the Okavango by mokoro (dugout canoe poled by a guide like a gondola).
 This is the traditional means of transportation in the Okavango Delta and allows you to experience the environment in a different way.

 “The Bushman Plains experience is at the luxury end of camping.
 The set up was the best I have experienced with tented dining room and flushing toilet (ensuite to bedroom/tent).
 The tents are larger than most hotel rooms around the world.
 Expect to hear all sorts of wild noises at night – hyena, baboons, elephant.
 Lovely view over a waterhole which offered views of different wildlife from the tent.
 The food and wine and service were excellent.
 The bushman experience very authentic and knowledge enriching.
 We saw lion, cheetah, leopard, sable antelope, 750 buffalo in one herd, and had African wild dog chase an impala right through the camp one morning all in the space of three nights.
 Heaps of birds and the guides knew what they all were (including the small brown ones).
 The open Landcruisers are comfortable and great way to see and smell the sounds of the bush (as opposed to an air conditioned vehicle).
 The savannah landscapes that form part of the new Bushman Plains concession are stunning and not overgrazed like so much of the other part of the safari… I wish this new business every success as it provides and opportunity for Bushman to maintain their connection to the land and its biodiversity.” – M. Sutherland – September 2016